sc-zhang/clusterscripts/README.md

 # Usage

-- **bsub:** A script for SLURM/SGE/TORQUE users, it will automatically generate batch files and submit them to the job manager.
+- **bsub:** A script for SLURM/SGE/TORQUE users, it will automatically generate batch files with a command list file and submit them to the job scheduler.
 ```bash
 usage: bsub [-h] -c CMD [-q QUEUE] [-b BATCH] [-g {slurm,sge,torque}] [-l LOG] [-t THREAD]